King Seaways

-MS King Seaways is a cruiseferry operated and owned by the Danish shipping company DFDS Seaways on a route connecting North Shields, effectively the port of Newcastle upon Tyne, (being 6 miles to the east of the city), England to IJmuiden in the Netherlands.
-She was built in 1987 as MS Nils Holgersson by Seebeckwerft, Bremerhaven, West Germany for TT-Line.
-Between 1993 and 2006 the ship was named MV Val de Loire, owned by Brittany Ferries and used on traffic across the English Channel.
-A DFDS vessel since 2006, she was originally named MS King of Scandinavia, before being given her current name in 2011.
+King Seaways is a cruiseferry operated and owned by the Danish shipping company DFDS Seaways on a route connecting North Shields, effectively the port of Newcastle upon Tyne, (being 6 miles to the east of the city), England to IJmuiden in the Netherlands.
+She was built in 1987 as Nils Holgersson by Seebeckwerft, Bremerhaven, West Germany for TT-Line.
+Between 1993 and 2006 the ship was named Val de Loire, owned by Brittany Ferries and used on traffic across the English Channel.
+A DFDS vessel since 2006, she was originally named King of Scandinavia, before being given her current name in 2011.